fcelda/nsec5-draft/nsec5.md

 The server must prove the following facts:

-* Existence of the TXT record for the wildcard *.c.example.org
+* Existence of the TXT record for the wildcard *.a.example.org

-* Non-existence of the next closer name foo.c.example.org.
+* Non-existence of the next closer name foo.a.example.org.

 To do this, the server returns:

-* Signed TXT record for the wildcard at c.example.org.  \[Sharon does not know how to write this text properly, someone else should write this.]

-\[Dig output here]
+;; ->>HEADER<<- opcode: QUERY; status: NOERROR; id: 53731

+;; QUESTION SECTION:
+;; foo.a.example.org.
+IN      TXT

+* This is a signed TXT record for the wildcard below a.example.org (number of labels is set to 3 in the RRSIG record).

+;; ANSWER SECTION:
+foo.a.example.org.
+3600    IN      TXT     "wildcard record"

+foo.a.example.org.
+3600    IN      RRSIG   TXT 16 3 3600 20170412024301 20170313024301 5137 example.org. aeaLgZ8sk+98

+;; AUTHORITY SECTION:
+example.org.
+3600    IN      NS      a.example.org.

+example.org.
+3600    IN      RRSIG   NS 16 2 3600 20170412024301 20170313024301 5137 example.org.
+8zuN0h2x5WyF

-* NSEC5PROOF RR for foo.c.example.org.
+* NSEC5PROOF RR for foo.a.example.org.
 This
     NSEC5PROOF RR must be computed on-the-fly.

-\[Dig output here]
+foo.a.example.org.
+86400   IN      NSEC5PROOF      48566 AjqF5FGGVso40Lda

-* Signed NSEC5 RR "covering" foo.c.example.org.
+* Signed NSEC5 RR "covering" foo.a.example.org.
 The NSEC5 hash of
-    foo.c.example.org is XXXXXXXXXXXXXXXX and sorts in canonical order between the NSEC5 RR's Owner Name and Next Hashed Owner Name.
+    foo.a.example.org is FORDMO and sorts in canonical order between the NSEC5 RR's Owner Name and Next Hashed Owner Name.
     NSEC5 RRs are always precomputed.

-\[Dig output here]
+baproh.example.org.
+86400 IN      NSEC5   48566 1 JQBMG4 A TXT RRSIG
+baproh.example.org.
+86400 IN      RRSIG   NSEC5 16 3 86400 20170412024301 20170313024301 5137 example.org. fjTcoRKgdML1

 ## Wildcard No Data Example